Frequently asked questions about collecting program learning assessment information

 What assessment information is being collected?

-- Describe the results of your review.
+- What were the results of the assessment(s)?

 Why is this information being collected?